 Let’s examine each of the stages in more detail.

 The first stage of The GROW Model is to agree with your team member what goal they want to achieve.

 It is important to help your team member select goals that are SMART: Specific, Measurable, Attainable, Realistic, and Time-bound.
 You can read more about goal setting in this article.

-As coach you may not be overly familiar with what your team member wants to achieve.
-They may not even be clear of what they want themselves.
-Because of this, a big part of goal setting will be to ask probing questions around what they want to improve in their career or on the job performance, to guide them towards selecting a goal.
+As a coach, you may not be overly familiar with what your team member wants to achieve.
+They may not even be clear about what they want themselves.
+Because of this, a big part of goal setting will be to ask probing questions about what they want to improve their career or on the job performance, to guide them towards selecting a goal.

 Once the goal has been selected and agreed, the next step of The Growth Model is to reality check the team members current situation.